 Investment Advisory, Administration Fees and Securities Lending Revenue.
-Investment advisory and administration fees are recognized as the services are performed.
-Such fees are primarily based on agreed-upon percentages of the net asset value of AUMor committed capital.
-Investment advisory and administration fees are affected by changes in AUM, including market appreciation or depreciation, foreign exchange translation and net inflows or outflows.
-Investment advisory and administration fees for investment funds are shown net of fees waived pursuant to contractual expense limitations of the funds or voluntary waivers.
+Investment advisory and administration fees are recognized as the services are performed over time because the customer is receiving and consuming the benefits as they are provided by the Company.
+Fees are primarily based on agreed-upon percentages of AUM and recognized for services provided during the period, which are distinct fromservices provided in other periods.
+Such fees are affected by changes in AUM, including market appreciation or depreciation, foreign exchange translation and net inflows or outflows.
+Investment advisory and administration fees for investment funds are shown net of fee waivers.
+In addition, the Company may contract with third parties to provide sub-advisory services on its behalf.
+The Company presents the investment advisory fees and associated costs to such third-party advisors on a gross basis where it is deemed to be the agent.
+Management judgment involved in making these assessments is focused on ascertaining whether the Company is primarily responsible for fulfilling the promised service.